 Here are 17 of the most effective methods to slow aging.
-Adopt each of these methods to create a more youthful appearance and help your mind and body function at their best as you grow older.
+Adopt these methods to create a more youthful appearance and help your mind and body function at their best as you age.

 Anti-aging and healthier aging are terms with slightly different meanings: